WheteThunger/RidableDrones/README.md

 ## Features

-- Allows players to ride RC drones as passengers by standing on them
+- Allows players to deploy signs onto RC drones to allow standing on them
-  - Compatible with drones resized by Drone Scale Manager
-- Allows players with permission to deploy seats to RC drones
+- Allows players to deploy chairs onto RC drones
-- Allows players with permission to pilot RC drones while sitting in the seat
+- Allows players to pilot RC drones while sitting in the chair

-## Known issues

-Since the March 2023 Rust update, drones now sway in the wind, but attached entities do not sway.
-This causes undesirable visuals to players observing a drone that is being controlled.
-There is no known fix at this time.

 ## Seating modes

-When a player is sitting in a drone seat, they will be in one of three modes:
+When a player is sitting in a drone chair, they will be in one of three modes:

 - **Pilot mode**
   - Controls drone movement